-In a Democracy Now! exclusive, Sami Al-Arian speaks to us from prison where is on a hunger-strike.
+In a Democracy Now! exclusive, Sami Al-Arian speaks to us from prison, where he is on a hunger strike.
 The Palestinian professor and activist’s case has been one of the most closely watched — and controversial — post-9/11 prosecutions in the United States.
 Al-Arian has been jailed despite a jury’s failure to return a single guilty verdict.
-In the four years since his arrest, Sami Al-Arian has never conducted a broadcast interview–until now. [includes rush transcript]
+In the four years since his arrest, Sami Al-Arian has never conducted a broadcast interview — until now. [includes rush transcript]

-In the four years since his arrest, Sami Al-Arian has never conducted a broadcast interview–until now.
-In a Democracy Now exclusive, we spoke with Sami Al-Arian from prison.
+In the four years since his arrest, Sami Al-Arian has never conducted a broadcast interview—until now.
+In this Democracy Now! exclusive, we speak with Sami Al-Arian from prison.
 He called us yesterday from the Northern Neck Regional Jail in Warsaw, Virginia.
-He began by describing where he was being held.
+He began by describing where he is being held.

 AMY GOODMAN: And why are you being held there right now?

 SAMI AL-ARIAN: I’m being held on contempt charges.
 And, you know, that’s why I’m on a hunger strike.